Sethhixon92/ReduxMeAQuestion/README.md

 # ReduxMeAQuestion

-In this challenge we had to update our Module work to be able to use Redux.
+In this challenge we had to update our Module work to be able to use Redux to filter throught products.